NATS Messaging

-Microservices frameworks such as Micro, Mainflux, and Hemera rely on NATS as their messaging backbone.

 The NATS server is often referred to as either 'Core NATS' or NATS with 'JetStream'.

 'Core NATS' is the set of core NATS functionalities and qualities of service.

-'JetStream' is the (optionally enabled) built-in persistence layer that adds streaming, at-least-once and exactly-once delivery guarantees, historical data replay, decoupled flow-control and key/value store functionalities to Core NATS.
+'JetStream' is the (optionally enabled) built-in persistence layer that adds streaming, queues, at-least-once and exactly-once delivery guarantees, historical data replay, decoupled flow-control and key/value store functionalities to Core NATS.
 JetStream replaced the old STAN (NATS Streaming) approach.

 Example

 Below is a sample connection string from a telnet connection to the demo.nats.io site: